couchbase/docs-cb4/CONTRIBUTING.md

 Before submitting changes you should ensure that your content builds successfully following the build instructions in the readme.

-##### FOR COUCHBASE EMPLOYEES

-We currently have a version of Oxygen Web Author running, you can use this to edit your DITA files - a short guide on how to use the tool can be found on [the wiki](http://hub.internal.couchbase.com/confluence/display/techpubs/Using+Oxygen+Web+Author).

 #### Git
 Due to write restrictions it is preferred if you first create your own fork of this repository and make all of your changes in this forked repository, using Pull requests to merge changes from the fork to the main repository.